All-Inclusive vs Self-Catering: Which Is Actually Cheaper?

 When Self-Catering Wins

-• Western European destinations: In Spain, Greece, Italy, and Portugal, self-catering with occasional restaurant meals typically beats all-inclusive on price.
+- Western Europe: In Spain, Greece, Italy and Portugal, self-catering with selective restaurant meals beats all-inclusive on price and experience.

 The Hybrid Approach

-Use our holiday budget planner to calculate the total cost of either approach for your specific trip and see which works out cheaper for your situation.
+Use our holiday budget planner to run the numbers for your specific trip and see which approach actually comes out cheaper.